Angluca/cex/docs/README.md

 ### Dependency management

-Dependencies are always pain-points, it's against CEX philosophy but sometimes it's necessary evil.
+Dependencies are always pain-points, it's against CEX philosophy, but sometimes it's necessary evil.
 CEX has capabilities for using `pkgconf` compatible-utilities, and `vcpkg` framework.
 You may check `examples/` folder in `cex` GIT repo, it contains couple sample projects with dependencies.
 Windows OS dependencies is a hell, try to use MSYS2 or vcpkg.

 Currently `pkgconf/vcpkg` dependencies are supported in simple mode, or figure out how to integrate `cexy$pkgconf()` macro into your custom build yourself.